MrNewcity/Expanse/README.md

 For the full license, see LICENSE or http://www.gnu.org/licenses/gpl-3.0.html

 # Contribution
 If you'd like to add a localization, add a new folder to the Localization folder with the name of the language you would like to add support for.
-Then, make a pull request.
+In that folder, copy over the UI and Software localization files from English, and translate into whatever language you would like.
+When you are done, make a pull request.
 Thank you, I will give you credit for your work!

 # Contact
 Discord: mrnewcity#6216